 Objective 5.
 Plant regulation of Xf virulence factors.
 Before investigating the effects of plant extracts on gene expression in Xf we have further examined the complex pattern of gene regulation in Xf that is DSF dependent to better understand which virulence genes might be most informative to examine.
 Analysis of the genome sequence of Xf revealed that several genes encoding proteins potentially involved in intracellular signaling are present.
-Gene expression of several genes was thus examined in both an rpfF and rpfC mutant background as well as a double mutant (Table 3).
-The results have enabled the production of a more complete model of DSF-dependent gene expression in Xf (Fig. 15).
-The several genes identified in Table 3 will be examined by RT-PCR in cultures of Xf to which plant extracts have been applied as proposed.
+Gene expression of several genes was thus examined in both a rpfF and rpfC mutant background as well as a double mutant.
+The results have enabled the production of a more complete model of DSF-dependent gene expression in Xf (Figure 12).
+A central role for modulation of cyclic d-GMP in altering expression of cell surface features central to virulence of Xf has been noted (see Figure 9).
+The several genes identified here will be examined by RT-PCR in cultures of Xf to which plant extracts have been applied as proposed.